 Who is part of the Creators Program team?Toggle

-The Creators Program is led by Sue Emmas, Associate Artistic Director, who is supported by Tia Begum as Creators Program Administrator.
-Jennifer Tang, Genesis Fellow/Associate Director also runs workshops, provides mentorship to some schemes.
-We are a very small department to support over 1,500 artists and producers on the Genesis Network.
+The Creators Program is led by Sue Emmas, Associate Artistic Director, who is supported by Sandra Thompson-Quartey, Creators Program Producer, and Khánh Hạ Nguyễn, Creators Program Administrator.
+Taio Lawson, the Genesis Fellow/Associate Director also runs workshops and provides mentorship to some of our programmes.
+We are a very small department to support over 2,500 artists and producers on the Genesis Network.

 Do you provide feedback for opportunities?Toggle